 - 1 teaspoon ground cinnamon

 - 1 teaspoon ground ginger

 - ¼ teaspoon nutmeg

 - 5 large eggs, yolks and whites separated

 - ¾ cup granulated white sugar, divided, plus 2 tablespoons

 - ⅓ cup unsulfured molasses

 - 10 ounces cream cheese, room temperature

-- To prepare the cake: Preheat the oven to 325 degrees F. Line a 17 x 11.5 jelly-roll pan with parchment paper.
+- Preheat the oven to 325 degrees F. Line a 17 x 11.5 jelly roll pan with parchment paper.
 Fit the parchment to completely cover the bottom and so it goes up the sides of the pan.

 - Sift the powdered sugar onto a clean kitchen towel (somewhat heavily) spread out on a clean work surface.
-A smooth, thick(er), non-terry cloth, tea towel works best.
+A smooth, thick, non-terry cloth, tea towel works best.
 Set aside.

 - In a small bowl combine the flour, baking powder, baking soda, cinnamon, ginger, allspice, nutmeg and salt.
 Add the crystallized ginger to the flour mixture and stir to combine.
 Set aside.